Hurricane deployments stretch US military thin

 The impact is already being felt on troop deployments to Afghanistan.
 Planners are considering several solutions including delays for troops scheduled to deploy, either as part of the additional 3,500 troops being sent, or to replace existing forces.

-Forces scheduled to come home may not be able to leave Afghanistan until their replacements arrive and some departing troops may have to leave equipment behind until aircraft can be sent to pick it up.
+Forces scheduled to come home may not be able to leave Afghanistan until their replacements arrive, and some departing troops may have to leave equipment behind until aircraft can be sent to pick it up.

 It's also the case that troops being sent to the country may have to travel to Europe on short-haul military flights and then switch to other aircraft to keep airlift cargo planes free to keep moving hurricane supplies.

-One official said the delays will impact US military operations in Afghanistan, and the desired plan is not to delay troops more than two weeks.
+One official said the delays will impact US military operations in Afghanistan and the desired plan is not to delay troops more than two weeks.

 There are also impacts at sea.
-The amphibious ship USS Wasp has been in the Caribbean since Hurricane Irma hit and is now ferrying supplies into Puerto Rico.
+The amphibious assault ship USS Wasp has been in the Caribbean since Hurricane Irma hit and is now ferrying supplies into Puerto Rico.
 This week, 13 additional helicopters were put aboard to increase the number of relief flights into the hardest hit areas of Puerto Rico, according to a Navy official.

-Originally, the Wasp was scheduled to deploy to Sasebo, Japan when it left Norfolk on August 30 but it never made it past the Caribbean because it was needed for hurricane relief.
-It was due to replace another amphibious ship, the USS Bonhomme Richard in Japan, which had been scheduled to return to the US for long-term maintenance.
+Originally, the Wasp was scheduled to deploy to Sasebo, Japan, when it left Norfolk on August 30, but it never made it past the Caribbean because it was needed for hurricane relief.
+It was due to replace another amphibious assault ship in Japan, the USS Bonhomme Richard, which had been scheduled to return to the US for long-term maintenance.

 The Wasp was also due to accommodate Marine Corps F-35s jets and become a key platform in the region to demonstrate advanced US airpower amid rising tensions with North Korea.
 Several officials say it's now not clear when this will happen.